MiranaSGit/AWS_03-Static-Website-onS3-Service/README.md

     - The application stack should take two parameters from the user;

-      - The DNS name of an existing Amazon Route 53 hosted zone e.g. `clarusway.us`
+      - The DNS name of an existing Amazon Route 53 hosted zone e.g. `omerfarukdemirozu.net`

-      - The full domain name e.g. `kittens.clarusway.us` for the web application
+      - The full domain name e.g. `kittens.omerfarukdemirozu.net` for the web application

     - The Web Application files should be served from S3 bucket which should be configured as a static website host and the content should be reachable from anywhere.